 Old Town Square

 Who doesn’t love Old Towns!!
 This historic square in the Old Town quarter of Prague is a particularly fairytale-like and magical example.
 From gothic spires to unimaginable details, this square has a multitude of historical and simply stunning features.
 Probably the best known of these is the famous medieval Astronomical clock of the Old Town Tower.
 This highly detailed clock, which dates back to 1410 (making it the third oldest in the world), features a clock work hourly show called “The Walk of the Apostles.”
 This involved several moving sculptures, including death, striking the time alongside the sun, moon and other astronomical dials.
 A true masterpiece of fine engineering and artistry.
+Prague is also great for budget travellers and around here you can find some great centrally placed hostels in Prague.

 The largest ancient castle in the world this impressive home to the president of the Czech Republic dates back to the 9th century.
 Set on a hill above the city the view from up here is nothing short of spectacular.
 The changing of the guard that occurs everyday at 12:00 is a complex and highly ceremonial even involving much fanfare and is a quite wonderful thing to experience.
 The castle complex is vast and includes representatives of almost every architectural style over the last thousand years to set your eyes upon!
 Highlights include the Gothic Vitus Cathedral, Romanesque Basilica of St. George and the numerous palaces and museums.